dguncb/light-config-server/README.md

 ```

+### Config value security

+-- Some sensitive values need to be encrypted

+ When the light-config-server hybrid service started, system will create an encrpt/decrpt key file on the files system (by default will be in the user home folder).

+ File name:  light-config-server.conf

+System admin should trigger the Initial server service first after light-config-server service start to run to set the encrpt/decrpt key into the key file ( light-config-server.conf)

--- Initial server by add secret key for the service:
+--Initial server by add secret key for the service (in real settig, it should be done by admin only):

 ```
 curl -X POST \